 CREST’s Policy for Candidates requiring special arrangements including additional time to accommodate a medical condition (including examinations delivered via Pearson Vue)

 Terms and Conditions for CREST Examinations (includes hard disk drive wiping policy)

 Successful completion of this examination will enable candidates to be considered for the CESG Certified Professional Information Assurance (IA) Architect at Senior/Lead level.

-As part of the Government’s investment in cyber security, a consortium has been appointed by CESG to provide certification for UK Government Information Assurance (IA) professionals.
-The consortium has been awarded a licence to issue the CESG Certified Professional (CCP) Mark based on the IISP Skills Framework, as part of a certification scheme driven by CESG, the IA arm of GCHQ.
+As part of the Government’s investment in cyber security, a consortium was appointed by the NCSC (formerly CESG) to provide certification for UK Government Information Assurance (IA) professionals.
+The consortium was awarded a licence to issue the CESG Certified Professional (CCP) Mark based on the IISP Skills Framework, as part of a certification scheme driven by the NCSC.

 The consortium comprises CREST, the Institute of Information Security Professionals (IISP) and Royal Holloway’s Information Security Group (RHUL), with CREST providing examination for the more technical roles, the IISP certifying competency and RHUL supporting with their experience in setting rigorous and consistent assessment processes.

 The certification process is designed to increase levels of professionalism in Information Assurance and uses the established IISP Skills Framework to define the competencies, knowledge and skills required for specialist IA roles.
 Developed through public and private sector collaboration by world-renowned academics and security experts, the Framework was adopted by GCHQ as the basis for its CESG Certified Professional specification.